cantzakas/postgis-demo/ABOUTDATA.md

 ## Ordnance Survey Open Data

 ### Code-Point® Open
-Code-Point Open gives you a precise geographic location for each postcode unit in Great Britain.
+Code-Point® Open gives you a precise geographic location for each postcode unit in Great Britain.
 Postcodes, also know as postal codes in the United Kingdom, are alphanumeric; the structure of a postcode is a one or two-letter postcode area code named after a local city, town or area of London, one or two digits signifying a district in that region, a space, and then an arbitrary code of one number and two letters.

 | Field | Description |
 | :---- | :--- |